 PURPOSE: The following guidelines are provided for agencies to assist residents of community residential care facilities (CRCF) in relocating when the CRCF closes (these guidelines do not apply in emergency and imminent danger closures).
 These agencies are the Department of Health and Environmental Control (DHEC), the Department of Health and Human Services (DHHS), the Department of Social Services (DSS), the Department of Mental Health (DMH), and the Department of Disabilities and Special needs (DDSN) and the State Long Term Care Ombudsman.
-The guidelines were developed to enhance communication, provide a coordinated response in relocation situations and to outline the duties and responsibilities of agencies in meeting the needs of these vulnerable adults.
-This protocol does not replace agencies' internal policies and procedures for addressing the needs of residents in emergency and imminent danger situations.
+The guidelines were developed to enhance communication, provide a coordinated response in relocation situations and to outline the duties and responsibilities of agencies' internal policies and procedures for addressing the needs of residents in emergency and imminent danger situations.
 It provides for interagency communication and a coordinated response when residents need assistance to be moved.